XCaliCatX/G.O.N.E/README.md

 * Install Pygames
   * Open a terminal and use this command: ```python3 -m pip install -U pygame --user```
 * Download or clone these files into a folder
-* Click the Aimacode Github link above and download "games.py" and "utils.py"
+* Click the Aimacode Github link above and download "games.py" and "utils.py" and put it in the folder with our code
 * Open the folder in terminal
 * Run the code
   * Open a terminal and change directories to the folder with the code in it